rafig0/ubuntu-homelab-nas/README.md

 ## Setup

 ![setup](screenshots/hw-setup.jpg)
+The laptop on the left is being used as a server and the laptop on the right is accessing the server via SSH

 ## System Monitoring and SSH login

 ![htop](screenshots/htop-ssh.jpg)
+Here we can see the login screen for the SSH login and on the right htop processes that are currently running on the server.

 ## Samba NAS Access

 <img src="screenshots/samba-share.png" width="700">

 The Samba share is mounted on a Windows machine over the local network.
+The hard drive of the server can be accessed remotely via the Windows machine.

 ## Details of Server and currently running services